QUESTION: Now that the verdict of the George Zimmerman trial has had some time to sink in, what are your reactions?

 I watched this trial off and on and so I was surprised at the outcome.
 I was amazed to learn that the first vote by the jury was reported as at least one vote for murder two and two votes for manslaughter.
 It would be interesting to hear from those jurors what or who caused them to change their minds.

-Page 3 of 5 - Having served on a few juries, I know how one strong juror can sway some others on the jury.
+Having served on a few juries, I know how one strong juror can sway some others on the jury.
 We may find out if that was the case if the Justice Dept. is able to interview the four jurors who disputed the statements made by the one juror who was interviewed on CNN.

 I fully expect there will be a civil suit filed naming the home owners or owners of the complex where the killing took place as well as Mr. Zimmerman.
 That may shed more light on the case as M.r Zimmerman will not be able to refuse to testify.
 It seems inconsistent with common law that the instigator of a confrontation can then avail himself of a self-defense plea if he comes out on the short end of the fight.